 - On your Apple Watch, double-click the side button and hold the display of your Apple Watch within a few centimeters of the contactless reader.

-For items that you bought using a Suica card with Apple Pay, return the item to the same terminal where you made the purchase before you use Suica to make another purchase with Apple Pay.
+For items that you bought using a Suica or PASMO card with Apple Pay, return the item to the same terminal where you made the purchase before you use Suica or PASMO to make another purchase with Apple Pay.